wu-qing-157/Rogue-Mx/README.md

 ## Known Issues

-+ llvm: unicode characters in string literal
-+ llvm: `null` does not work
 + custom-test: fail if '\\' in output, use debug mode can avoid this issue
 + internal: built-in function does not override `toString()`